solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 ### Embedding performance

-If you co-locate your database instance in the same region as your Azure Open AI instance, you can gain some performance enhancements versus making the same calls over the internet or private networks.

-If you will be performing a lot of vector embedding operations, ensure you resources are located as close as possible to each other.
+Co-locate database instance in the same region as the Azure Open AI instance to gain some performance enhancements.
+When performing a lot of vector embedding operations, ensure resources are located as close as possible to each other.

-Also be aware that you are subject to certain request limits for embedding endpoints in Azure Open AI.
-If you send in too many queries, you will start to receive 429 errors.
+Also be aware that users are subject to certain request limits for embedding endpoints in Azure Open AI.
+When too many queries are sent http 429 errors will be presented.
 Reference [Azure OpenAI Service quotas and limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits).

 ### Other vector databases